-We cannot require other protocols to use the NAI format for user identifiers.
+This document cannot require other protocols to use the NAI format for user identifiers.
 Their needs are unknown, and at this time unknowable.
-This document suggests that interoperability and inter-domain authentication is useful, and should be encouraged.
+This document suggests that interoperability and interdomain authentication is useful, and should be encouraged.

 Where a protocol is 8-bit clean, it can likely transport the NAI asis, without further modification.